Mike Garson: Music career

 Garson played piano on the songs "This is the Life for Me" and "Washed Out to Sea" from Something for Kate's 2006 album Desert Lights.
 He became acquainted with the band when they opened all shows on the Australian leg of David Bowie's A Reality Tour in 2004.

 Garson appeared on Myspace with his own music site, and to date has released some 50 free tracks.
 He is currently working on three new albums, as well as collaborating with several bands as touring player/session musician.
 His latest collaboration shows up on the last "met-on-Myspace" French artist Kuta's 2007 album A Home.
 Garson also contributed to and received co writing credit on the track "Something Unseen" by Athens, Georgia, based power pop band Chris McKay & the Critical Darlings.
 He has also been collaborating with the Norwegian band Sleepyard.
 In addition to this, he worked on the writing and recording of two songs on mathcore band The Dillinger Escape Plan's 2010 release, Option Paralysis.
+In this year he also collaborated with Melissa Auf der Maur on her second album Out of Our Minds, playing piano in two songs "The Hunt" and "Father's Grave".

 Garson premiered a new commissioned work in 2014, written in collaboration with medical patients in partnership with brain surgeon Dr. Christopher Duma of the Foundation for Neuroscience, Stroke and Recovery.
 Garson's work, a set of movements of original music compositions, titled "Symphonic Healing Suite" which will continue with the National Symphony in 2016 along with Garson's latest solo album release.

 A comprehensive biography of Garson's life and career to date was published in 2015, under the title Bowie's Piano Man: The Life of Mike Garson, by Clifford Slapper.